matfallet/Quapth_Initiation/README.md

 ![image](https://user-images.githubusercontent.com/127110867/225261165-fa603c30-9744-474b-a909-863e4b67cec7.png) : When selected it prevents the creation of annotations but not modify the existing ones.

-The annotations can be prioritised, when you press on "insert in hierarchy", the annotation
+The annotations can be prioritised, when you press on "insert in hierarchy", the annotation is integrate into a other annotation.

+    Fonctionnel icon
 ![image](https://user-images.githubusercontent.com/127110867/225270911-3d6aaa16-1e73-40fe-89f9-007b77ae10d8.png) : Shows only the selected annotation(s).

 ![image](https://user-images.githubusercontent.com/127110867/225271644-87dd7076-f335-4b6c-b190-e256515e4c8c.png) :